rust-stuco/lectures/week1/slides.md

     let heart_eyed_cat = '😻';
 }
 ```
-* We will talk more about this and UTF-8 in the future
+* We will talk more about this and UTF-8 in the future!